odin-delrio/java-user-access-control/README.md

 An interface was defined for the **UserRepository** and implemented in the **InMemoryUserRepository** for this example.
 With this design, it would be easy to switch the repository's final storage method (MySql, Mongo... if the interface is satisfied it won't be a problem).

+A facade was created to insert users into the **InMemoryUserRepository** in order to make a real authentication process, including the password hashing (with a SALT) and then, storing the User in session storage.

 Resources access security checks
 --------